The Dini Petty Show: Notable episodes

 The show received a NATPE (National Association of Television Program Executives) International Iris Award in 1992 for an hour-long interview with comedian Red Skelton.
 Petty also received a Can-Pro Award in 1997 for a one-hour interview with Sarah, Duchess of York.

 Reoccurring guests

 Broadcaster Dan Duran was a frequent co-host on the show throughout the 1990s.
+There were regular contributors to show features, including decorator/publisher Lynda Colville-Reeves (of House & Home magazine), culinary expert Bonnie Stern, and editor-in-chief of Fashion Magazine John MacKay.

 Cancellation

 Petty's contract with CTV ended in 2000, which led to a legal agreement resulting in Petty being awarded the original broadcast tapes to The Dini Petty Show.
 She donated the tapes to the Clara Thomas Archives & Special Collections at York University in 2010.